Integrating MIT Applications with Open edX using Tutor

 Option 1: Open the LMS container shell using

-tutor dev exec -it lms bash
+tutor dev exec -it lms bashand run:pip install ol-social-auth openedx-companion-auth -

 Option 2: Follow the Tutor guide for installing extra requirements.